lancecore/lancecore/README.md

-# Lance Boer: Front End Developer and Project Lead
+# Lance Boer ⚡️ Front End Developer and Project Lead

 ## I’ve been building on the web since the ’90s, and professionally for over 15 years.
 ## In that time, I’ve worked with a wide variety of clients across multiple industries, led many projects and people, and even taught web development.